-Also, there are ways to get around without ever having the brave the outdoors!
+Also, there are ways to get around without ever having to brave the outdoors!
 Keep reading, and we’ll tell you about these “secret” passageways.
 It’s quite the art!

 When a Typhoon Signal 8 or higher is hoisted, the city pretty much comes to a standstill.
-Most road and sea transportation will be suspended, and the MTR (subway) will run limited service, and only a few taxis will brave the streets (and are likely to charge higher prices, although they’re not supposed to, because insurance won’t cover them during the storm).
-Businesses and schools will be closed, and people will be hunkering down in their homes until the storm passes (usually within 24 hours, sometimes up to 2 days).
+Most road and sea transportation will be suspended, and the MTR (subway) will run limited service; only a few taxis will brave the streets, and are likely to charge higher prices (although they’re not supposed to, because insurance won’t cover them during the storm).
+Businesses and schools will be closed, and people will be hunkering down in their homes until the storm passes (usually within 24 hours, sometimes up to two days).

-Temperatures can get as high as 36 degrees Celcius, but the “feels like” temperature is usually quite a bit higher as the humidity makes it likely being outdoors for more than 10 minutes will have you dripping in sweat.
+Temperatures can get as high as 36 degrees Celsius, but the “feels like” temperature is usually quite a bit higher as the humidity makes it likely that being outdoors for more than 10 minutes will have you dripping in sweat.

 With all this said, if you’re out in the more remote parts of Hong Kong, whether it’s the Outlying Islands or the far reaches of the New Territories, the storms are a more serious problem.
 Flooding and falling trees are a real danger.